mparkms/nodecg-for-smash/Readme.md

 Misc. info display to show at the top of the game screen.
 You can also send a pop-up message (e.g. stats, bracket updates, "what's next") to display in the same area for a short period of time.

+### ssbm-bg-helper

+Helper bundle to adjust the backgrounds for ssbm-4playres, ssbm-playercam, ssbm-players, and ssbm-top-info.
+Choose to use an image or a solid color with adjustable corner radius.

 ## Images

 The `/images` directory contains images you can use on your stream, and the templates if you want to make your own.
 In-Game Overlay.png is a default overlay that works with the scene collection provided in the `/obs` directory.
 The template for this overlay is given in the `/images/template` directory.